Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Library

 The AC Library Team supports all academic programs at UWS by delivering information services in a variety of formats physically and electronically.
-Beyond the print collection in the library stacks, e-books, databases, and full-text journals are available directly from the library’s home page and other access points 24/7 both on- and off-campus.
+Beyond the print collection, e-books, databases, and full-text journals are available directly from the library’s website and other digital access points 24/7 both on- and off-campus.

-The print collection in the open stacks is comprehensive in areas of chiropractic, medical science, sports medicine, integrative medicine, and manual therapy literature.
+The library’s print collection is comprehensive in areas of chiropractic, medical science, sports medicine, integrative medicine, and manual therapy literature.
 The collection also includes a wide range of materials about alternative and complementary healing modalities, naturopathic medicine, homeopathy, nutrition, occupational therapy, mental health, and wellness practices.
 A limited number of copies of all required and most recommended course texts are available in the reserves collection, located behind the circulation desk.
-Many required and recommended titles are also available electronically through the library catalog, where users can find more than 14,000 e-books.
+Many required and recommended titles are also available electronically through the library catalog, where users can find more than 23,000 e-books.

 The audiovisual collection consists of DVDs and bone and anatomical models.
 These are available for either check out or use in the building.
-The library-maintained databases include Medline Complete, SportDiscus, AccessMedicine, Primal Pictures Interactive Anatomy, Netter’s Images, CINAHL, Alt-Health Watch, AMED, APA PsycArticles, Psychology and Behavioral Sciences Collection, and the Cochrane Library.
-Other databases include DynaMed, Natural Medicines, Probiotic Advisor, and Consumer Lab.
-The library’s electronic full-text subscriptions are also linked to the external web resource PubMed.
+The library databases include Medline Ultimate, SportDiscus, AccessMedicine, UpToDate, Primal Pictures Interactive Anatomy, CINAHL Ultimate, Alt-Health Watch, AMED, APA PsycInfo, Sage Explorer, Natural Medicines, Probiotic Advisor, Consumer Lab, and the Cochrane Library.
+The library’s over 25,0000 electronic journal subscriptions can also be accessed via PubMed.
 All electronic resources are available 24/7 both on- and off-campus.
 All UWS students are encouraged to create and use a free RefWorks citation management account.

 As part of its commitment to being student-focused, the library also loans laptops, iPads, chargers, power strips, power banks, whiteboards and markers, full-spectrum “happy” lights, and headphones.